Akki-soni/Working-Email-Subscription-Web/README.md

 </p>

 <p align="center">
-  A responsive image gallery built using HTML, CSS, and JavaScript.
-This project displays a collection of images that users can browse through in a visually appealing and interactive way.
+  A responsive and fully functional email subscription form built with HTML, CSS, and JavaScript.
+This project allows users to subscribe by entering their email addresses, with form validation ensuring valid entries.
 </p>

 ## 🚀 Features